where to go get checked out for a car accident

 ⚠️ Limitations:

-- Many PCPs decline auto accident cases because of billing.
+• Many PCPs refuse to treat auto accident cases because of billing.

-- Most don’t have in-house diagnostic imaging like MRIs or CT scans.
+• Most PCP’s do not have in-house diagnostic imaging like MRIs or CT scans.

-- If they do not accept PIP or Med Pay, you’ll likely have to pay upfront and request reimbursement.
+• They do not accept PIP or Med Pay, you will likely have to pay upfront.

 4. Specialists (Neurologists, Orthopedic Surgeons, Pain Management Physicians)